MdSamsuzzohaShayon/php-stockvell/README.md

  - Individual stockvell pack(details of the pack, add monthly deposit, due date)
  - Admin panel (only accessable to admin), List all stockvell pack for admin(Unapproved and approved stockvell pack)(admin is able to close stockvell pack), see application, assign leader, add or delete member,
  - Single stockvell
+ - Validate upload image with more than 2 maga byte

 ### There are 03 users